A letter to our patients, detailing the importance of showing up on time for appointments

 We are committed to providing comprehensive health care.
 In order to meet that goal, Western Sierra has greatly expanded its health care lineup — including behavioral health, dental services, specialists, Urgent Care, and an in-house Pharmacy — and continues to look at more services to help our patients and the region.

 Quite simply, we’re never satisfied with the status quo, especially when it comes to your health.

 Of course, like any successful relationship, we also need a commitment from you.
 Effective health care is definitely a two-way street.

-We strongly encourage annual checkups, will order the occasional screenings and tests, and push for patients to be up-to-date on immunizations.
-And if you’re not feeling well, we want to hear from you as soon as possible.
+We strongly encourage annual checkups.
+We will order the occasional screenings and tests, and push for patients to be up-to-date on immunizations.
+If you’re not feeling well, we want to hear from you as soon as possible.
 Delaying a visit with your medical provider often only worsens a health issue.

-And speaking of appointments, we want to stress the importance of showing up.
+And speaking of appointments, we want to stress the importance of coming to your appointment on time.
 Despite the center’s fast-paced growth — about double the number of patients during the past decade — we’ve been able to maintain short waits for patients.

 If you have any questions about Western Sierra, your primary care provider, our services or any health concerns, please feel free to call.
 We’re truly committed to better health together.